‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Fall marks a critical inflection point for California’s fire season.

-The combination of very windy and very dry conditions primes the landscape, turning it into tinder-dry fuel that can easily catch fire with the smallest spark and then spread rapidly in high winds.
+The combination of very windy and very dry conditions primes the landscape, turning it into tinder-dry fuel, which can easily catch fire with the smallest spark and then spread rapidly in high winds.

 As the world warms due to fossil fuel pollution, scenarios like the Mountain Fire could play out more frequently.